EmilHvitfeldt/emilhvitfeldt.com/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, my name is Emil Hvitfeldt.
-I’m a Data Analyst at Livongo Health.
-Co-organizer of East Los Angeles R Users Group, and is the author of [Supervised Machine Learning for Text Analysis in R](https://smltar.com/) with my coauthor [Julia Silge](https://juliasilge.com/).
+I’m a Data Analyst at Livongo Health, co-organizer of East Los Angeles R Users Group, and co-author of [Supervised Machine Learning for Text Analysis in R](https://smltar.com/) with [Julia Silge](https://juliasilge.com/).
 My interests include developing tools for natural language processing for machine learning models and the use of colors in data visualizations.